entigolabs/entigo-infralib-agent/README.md

     * author_email - author email for commits, default **no-reply@localhost**
     * insecure - allow insecure connection, default **false**
     * ca_file - name of the CA certificate file in the `./ca-certificates` folder to use for git authentication
-* notifications - send notifications about manual approvals and agent finish
+* notifications - send notifications with selected types, each notifier can only use one subtype
   * name - name of the notifier
+  * message_types - list of types of messages to send, possible values `approvals | progress | failure`, default **approvals, failure**
+  * api - send notifications to a custom API
+    * url - url for the api
+    * key - unique identifier for the api
   * slack - send notifications to slack
     * token - slack access token, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.slack-token }}"`
     * channel_id - slack channel id
-* callback - optionally send updates about the status of modules
-  * url - url for the callback
-  * key - unique identifier for the callback
 * agent_version - image version of Entigo Infralib Agent to use
 * base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step